 Grilled Chicken Sandwich with Chimichurri Sauce

-This grilled chicken sandwich delivers heroic flavor by employing chimichurri, an Argentine herb-based sauce that would make shoe leather taste like fine dining, along with a solid supporting cast of sweet peppers, sharp raw onions, and peppery greens.
+This grilled chicken sandwich recipe calls for chimichurri, an Argentine herb-based sauce that would make shoe leather taste like fine dining, along with a solid supporting cast of sweet peppers, sharp raw onions, and peppery greens.

 Get our recipe for Grilled Chicken Sandwich with Chimichurri Sauce.